 Hydrogen bromide is a chemical compound known by chemical formulae as HBr is a diatomic molecule.
 It is a colorless compound mixed and acid in nature.
 Many of you may have a doubt regarding the polarity of hydrogen bromide(HBr).
 So, I will answer this question and clear all your doubts and cover the surrounding topics too.

 So, Is HBr Polar or Nonpolar?
-HBr (Hydrogen Bromide) is a polar molecule.
-Bromine has a higher electronegativity than hydrogen due to which electron bonded pair get attracted slightly towards bromine making the H-Br bond a polar bond and results in a net dipole moment.
+HBr (Hydrogen Bromide) is a polar molecule because of the unequal electronegativities of Hydrogen and Bromine atoms.
+Bromine has a higher electronegativity than hydrogen due to which electron bonded pair gets attracted slightly more towards bromine atom making HBr a polar molecule and results in a net dipole moment.

 HBr is readily soluble in water.
 It is an acid mixed with water.
 At room temperature, Hydrogen bromide present in water gets saturated at 68.85% HBr by weight.

 This chemical compound is mainly used for making inorganic and organic bromine compounds.

 Hydrobromic acid is a powerful acid formed when bromine is dissolved in water.
 HBr is a suffocating gas in nature.
 It dissolves very easily in water.
 It also dissociates readily in water.

 This gas is corrosive that can cause a severe burn on its contact.

 The molecule of HBr consists of one hydrogen atom and one bromine atom.
 The molecular mass of HBr is 80.9119 g/mol.